gabrielagilfx/HEOR-Signal/replit.md

 ## System Architecture

 ### Full-Stack Architecture
-The application follows a hybrid architecture pattern with both Node.js/TypeScript and Python/FastAPI server implementations, suggesting a transition or dual-service approach.
-The frontend is built with React and TypeScript, utilizing a modern component-based architecture with shadcn/ui components.

-**Rationale**: This hybrid approach allows for leveraging Python's strengths in data processing and AI integration while maintaining TypeScript for consistent type safety across the stack.
+The application is built with a **Python FastAPI backend** and React TypeScript frontend.
+The backend provides complete OpenAI Assistant API integration for intelligent HEOR chat functionality, with PostgreSQL database integration for user session management.

+**Status**: Python backend is fully operational with OpenAI GPT-4 Assistant API, database connectivity, and all chat functionality implemented.

+**Rationale**: Python backend provides superior AI/ML capabilities and OpenAI integration, essential for the HEOR Signal chat assistant functionality.

 ### Frontend Architecture
 - **Framework**: React with TypeScript